 Exchange rate forecasting methods

-If you’re trying to predict how your money will perform against other currencies in the future, you’re not alone.
+Trying to predict how your money will perform against other currencies in the future?
 Forecasting can assist in minimising risk and maximising returns.
 However, forecasting is a multi-faceted task, and there are a variety of methods in use today.
-Below is a list of the most popular techniques which may help you to make an informed decision when selecting a forecasting methodology.
+Below is a list of popular techniques which may help you to make an informed decision when selecting a forecasting methodology.

 When exchanging currencies, it’s important to keep in mind that short-term fluctuations can be driven by what’s happening in the news: interest rate expectations, unemployment rates, political events like Brexit and even natural disasters can all affect the daily rates.
 Forecasting models aim to create a long-term picture (4-7 years).